pseudopulse/ChaoticSkills/README.md

 ## Mercenary
 Fluoresence (Secondary) - Agile.
 Tether enemies, dragging them towards you and repeatedly strike them for 15% damage.
 50% slow on self when active.

+# Changelog
+## 1.1.0
+- fixed thermal blast doing 100x the damage it was intended to
+- offensive microbots should break other mods less often
+- made alt engi turrets work with lysate cell
+- reworked void gaze
+- increase blast radius on sfg-900
+## 1.0.1
+- readme fix lmao